machawk1/log/_drafts/2022-year-in-review.md

 # Acknowledements

 The barriers in publishing a yearly review are rigid and tough to overcome given the many other obligations of academia.
-For finally getting this post out-the-door I want to thank the motivation of [Dr. Jina Huh-Yoo](https://jinahuhyoo.com/), who has managed to publish [her year-in-review while at Drexel](https://jinahuhyoophd.medium.com/2021-year-in-review-health-and-happiness-design-lab-at-drexel-university-33971bb5da14) and also the ODU WS-DL research group, who continually published such posts each January.
+For finally getting this post out-the-door I want to thank the motivation of [Dr. Jina Huh-Yoo](https://jinahuhyoo.com/), who has managed to publish [her year-in-review while at Drexel](https://jinahuhyoophd.medium.com/2021-year-in-review-health-and-happiness-design-lab-at-drexel-university-33971bb5da14) and also the [ODU WS-DL research group](https://ws-dl.cs.odu.edu), who continually publishes [such posts](https://ws-dl.blogspot.com/search/label/WS-DL%20Review) each January.